agude/agude.github.io/_drafts/2019-08-05-2019_tour_de_france_plot.md

 [thomas]:
 [alaphillippe]:

-Below I have plotted how the top-finishing riders did throughout the race by showing how far behind the leader they were after each stage.
+I show how the top-finishing riders did throughout the race by plotting how far behind the leader they were after each stage.
 Where a rider's line is near the top they are close to taking over the lead; when they drop down they are losing time.

 [![A line plot showing how far behind the leader each top-finishing rider was after each stage.][gc_plot]][gc_plot]